Leeap83/Lee-s_Burger_Kitchen/README.md

 - The Secure Checkout button was clicked and the checkout page was loaded.

 ### 16. Checkout Page
 - The checkout page was tested using stripes test card numbers to make purchase, which was successfully processed and order appeares in the database and order history, after completing payment a confirmation email was recieved with breakdown of order.
+- Incorrect card details was tested to ensure that the user is presented with a warning advising of incorect details.

 ### 17. Admin
 - The admin link in the navbar only displays when logged in as a superuser this was tested by logging in as a regular user.